EngulfedAsh719/Unity-Scripts/README.md

-That's the main scripts for the FPS-Shooter in Unity
+These are the main scripts for the FPS-Shooter in Unity